Treating Vertebrobasilar insufficiency, vertebrobasilar artery insufficiency, rotational vertebral artery occlusion

 - “Our study showed a favorable long-term outcome of conservative treatments in Rotational Vertebral Artery Occlusion.
 None of our patients with conservative treatments developed posterior circulation stroke, and 4 of them showed resolution of the symptoms during the follow-up, possibly because of spontaneous resolution of the extrinsic compression or central adaptation.
 Our results suggest that conservative treatments are safe and might be considered as a first-line treatment in Rotational Vertebral Artery Occlusion.”

 Let’s go over this study and condense it to a few learning points

 - Cervical Spinal Fusion – lessens or cures symptoms.
-Maybe necessary for some patients.
-There is a price to pay for permanent ability to rotate neck including the inability thereafter to drive a car because you cannot “look both ways.”
+May be necessary for some patients.
+There is a price to pay for the permanent ability to rotate the neck including the inability thereafter to drive a car because you cannot “look both ways.”

 - Cervical decompression surgery – less successful, possible need for future surgeries